-$^{1}$ For our upcrossing assumption, a sign change can occur after any of 99 men and 99 women.
+&lt;sup>2For our upcrossing assumption, a sign change can occur after any of n-1 men and n-1 women.

-- 3. The opposite case of a "strongest link" matching technology captures insurance to wit, the greater type matters more.
-These technologies are the least synergistic.
-For consider the principal-agent matching model.
-Serfes (2005) found that negative sorting more risk averse agents with safer projects arises for a low effort disutility, but positive sorting for a high disutility.
+- 3. In the principal-agent matching model of Serfes (2005) sorting is negative more risk averse agents with safer projects with a low effort disutility, but positive sorting for a high disutility.
 Our theory allows a quick stronger characterization that sorting rises in the disutility of effort. - 4.
 Our theory also speaks to dynamic matching with evolving types.
 In a model of mentor-protege workplace learning, matching with a better mentor improves the protege's future type.
 This strongest link technology lowers match synergy.

-Our paper is related to a math literature on the PQD order.
-Lehmann (1966) introduced the PQD order, and showed that several common measures of correlation are weakly positive for any matching that is PQD higher than uniform random matching.
+Finally, our model properly is a transportation problem, for which the literature dates back well over two centuries (see Villani (2008)).
+Notably, it is not solved, except in special cases like Becker's.
+But we provide comparative statics predictions without ever deriving the optimal solution.
+We also build on a math literature on the PQD order.
+Lehmann (1966) introduced the PQD order, and showed that several common correlation measures are weakly positive for any matching that is PQD higher than uniform random matching.
 Cambanis, Simons, and Stout (1976) found that total output weakly rises when the matching shifts up in the PQD order whenever synergy is everywhere non-negative.
 A corollary of this result is that sorting cannot fall in the PQD order when synergy globally increases.
 Techen (1980) showed that non-negative synergy is necessary for total output to rise for any upward shift in the PQD order.